 We strongly suggest that all rabbits are vaccinated against myxomatosis and VHD (Viral haemmorhagic disease).

 There is a combined vaccination for myxamatosis and VHD that is annual for the life of the rabbit.
-We currently also recommend vaccinating rabbits annually against VHD-2, a strain which has recently emerged in this area.
+This covers both strains of VHD.

 Further information on vaccination and the diseases we vaccinate against: